opconWizard/opcon-docs/docs/job-types/file-transfer.md

 SAM prepares to send the job to the LSAM.
 For additional information about the SMA File Transfer process, refer to [File Transfer Jobs](../automation-concepts/file-transfer-jobs.md).

 :::warning
 If the LSAMs and the machines involved in the file transfer are not properly configured, the file transfer job fails.
 For more information, refer to [File Transfer Settings](../objects/machines.md#File).
-These settings are commingled with the LSAM\'s Job Output Retrieval System (JORS) parameters.
+These settings are commingled with the LSAM's Job Output Retrieval System (JORS) parameters.
 For additional information, refer to the LSAM online help for the desired platform.
 For more information on the JORS Port Number and viewing job output, refer to [Viewing a Job Output File](../operations/job-output.md).
 :::

 :::note